lamduynguyen/wildcard-join/README.md

 - If pattern >> data, is Aho-Corasick is still the best solution?
   - Consider Wu-manber algorithm
 - Parallelize trie construction, especially when # patterns is large
+  - Initialize ART (without path compression and lazy expansion)
   - Is ART with optimistic lock coupling good enough?
   - Partitioning based on fingerprint?

+### Realistic scenario

+- An amazon-like website.
+Its database contains a `Product` relation:
+  - `Product` has several columns, with three columns `id`, `name`, and `description`
+    - This relation stores all product's information: name, price, the provided description, ....
+- An internal market analyst team want to find out which product group(s) are the hottest
+  - Don't have the product group mapping yet, e.g., a `ProductGroup` relation and a `ProductToGroup` mapping relation
+  - Also, with millions of product, maintaining such a mapping relation does not work
+- Typical solution: Maintain a `Keyword` with following columns:
+  -
+-
+- three relations (amongst the others): `Product`, `Keyword`, and `Pattern`

+  - `Keyword` has one column: `keyword` -- containing

 ### (Obsolete) Inverted index idea